Ballistic conduction: Examples

 As mentioned, nanostructures such as carbon nanotubes or graphene nanoribbons are often considered ballistic, but these devices only very closely resemble ballistic conduction.
 Their ballisticity is nearly 0.9 at room temperature.

 Carbon nanotubes and graphene nanoribbon

 The dominant scattering mechanism at room temperature is that of electrons emitting optical phonons.
 If electrons don't scatter with enough phonons (for example if the scattering rate is low), the mean free path tends to be very long ($\lambda_{MFP} \approx 1{\mu}$m).
 So a nanotube or graphene nanoribbon could be a good ballistic conductor if the electrons in transit don't scatter with too many phonons and if the device is about 100 nm long.
 Such a transport regime has been found to depend on the nanoribbon edge structure and the electron energy.

-Silicon nanowires

-It is often incorrectly thought that Si nanowires are quantum confined ballistic conductors.
-There are major differences between carbon nanotubes (which are hollow) and Si nanowires (which are solid).
-Nanowires are about 20–50 nm in diameter and are 3D solid while carbon nanotubes have diameters around the wavelength of the electrons (2–3 nm) and are essentially 1D conductors.
-However it is still possible to observe ballistic conduction in Si nanowires at very low temperatures (2–3 K).

 Isotopically enriched diamond

 Isotopically pure diamond can have a significantly higher thermal conductivity.
 See List of thermal conductivities.